mahoyos/DSI-Interview/README.md

 ## Configuration Instructions

 1. **Environment Setup**: Ensure you have Python 3.8 or higher installed.
-2. **Install Dependencies**: Run 'pip install -r requirements.txt' to install the necessary dependencies.
+2. **Install Dependencies**: Run `pip install -r requirements.txt` to install the necessary dependencies.
 3. **Create Database**: Create the database as explained in the Database Configuration section.
-4. **Environment Variables**: Configure the required environment variables as described in 'app/api/config/env.py'.
+4. **Environment Variables**: Configure the required environment variables as described in `app/api/config/env.py`.
 (The .env file should never be uploaded to a repository.
-However, for practicality and ease of execution, an exception was made in this case).
+However, for practicality and ease of execution, an exception was made in this case.)
-5. **Run tests**: Execute 'PYTHONPATH=./ pytest' to start running the tests.
-(The warnings related to the deprecated use of async came from the initial repository and were not addressed, as it was not the project's objective to correct them).
+5. **Run tests**: Execute `PYTHONPATH=./ pytest` to start running the tests.
+(The warnings related to the deprecated use of async came from the initial repository and were not addressed, as it was not the project's objective to correct them.)
-6. **Run the Server**: Execute 'uvicorn app.app:app --reload --port 8000' to start the development server on port 8000.
+6. **Run the Server**: Execute `uvicorn app.app:app --reload --port 8000` to start the development server on port 8000.

 ## Endpoints